m5ghanba/skema/README.md

 SKeMa supports two model types:

-1. **`model_full`** (default) — Uses all available data including Sentinel-2 bands, bathymetry, and substrate information.
+1. **`model_full`** (default): Uses all available data including Sentinel-2 bands, bathymetry, and substrate information.
 This model provides the most accurate predictions but requires bathymetry and substrate static files.

-2. **`model_s2bandsandindices_only`** — Uses only Sentinel-2 bands and derived spectral indices.
+2. **`model_s2bandsandindices_only`**: Uses only Sentinel-2 bands and derived spectral indices.
 This model does not require bathymetry or substrate files, making it suitable for areas outside British Columbia or when static files are unavailable.

 To specify the model type, use the `--model-type` flag: